BerkayKOCAK/cloud-speech-to-text-transcribe-script/readme.md

 This is a Speech to Text script for cloud based cognitive services.

 Put your audio files with .ogg extension to \"input\" folder.
-Ogg files will be converted to wav file with built in resampling configurations
+Ogg files will be converted to wav file with built in resampling configurations.

 Your converted files will be in convert_output.
 Dont mess with this folder if you dont know what you do !!!